RyanClementsHax/talks/slides.md

 <!--
 I’m Ryan Clements, the owner of Byte Bot, a software development agency that aids software teams to ship full stack solutions through consulting and trainings.
 I specialize in full stack development using Typescript, Nodejs, and C#.
 I also run a technical blog and am fairly active on social media.
 I’ll provide the links at the end of this talk for how we can connect.

+- One of the things we do is help backend developers with the frontends that frustrate them!

 - Owner of Byte Bot
 - I help software teams ship full stack solutions using Typescript, Node.js, and C#, through consulting and training